TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Results

 We first observe that when allowing the client to apply a simple pre-processing layer, the performance increases drastically for \tttfhe.
-We have implemented and benchmarked both $\vgg_{1L}/\mytt$ and $\vgg_{1B}/\mytt$ settings, both with \ttnet models with $n=6$ and $n=4$ and we obtained a $10$x performance improvement, with an increase in accuracy.
+We have implemented and benchmarked both $\vgg_{1L}/\mytt$ and $\vgg_{1B}/\mytt$ settings, both with \ttnet models with $n=6$ and $n=4$ and we obtained a $7\times$ performance improvement, with an increase in accuracy.
 For reference, we have also tested the $\vgg_{1B}/\emptyset$ setting where only a linear regression is computed privately on server: we remark that adding a \ttnet in the server computation indeed improves accuracy by about 4\%.

 One could argue that more \vgg blocks could be computed on client side to further increase the accuracy, but this would reduce the generality of the first layers and lead to PPML solutions that would not adapt very well to multiple use cases.
-We have tried blocks of other more recent CNNs than \vgg, such as \densenet ~\cite{huang2017densely}, but the results remain very similar.
+We have tried blocks of other more recent CNNs than \vgg, such as \densenet ~\citep{huang2017densely}, but the results remained very similar.

-We can compare the \tttfhe results to some TFHE-based competitors, as Zama proposed a similar setting \footnote{\url{https://github.com/zama-ai/concrete-ml/tree/release/0.6.x/use_case_examples/cifar_10_with_model_splitting}} with $\vgg_{1L}$ pre-computed by the client for CIFAR-10, and against which we infer $100$x faster per CPU and with a $10\%$ increase in accuracy.
+We can compare the \tttfhe results to some TFHE-based competitors, as Zama proposed a similar setting\footnote{\url{https://github.com/zama-ai/concrete-ml/tree/release/0.6.x/use_case_examples/cifar_10_with_model_splitting}} with $\vgg_{1L}$ pre-computed by the client for CIFAR-10, and against which we infer $100$x faster per CPU and with a $10\%$ increase in accuracy.

-Our \tttfhe results are now even competitive against non-TFHE-based solutions (even though they miss many of TFHE advantages), being faster than (Fast) CryptoNets~\cite{gilad2016cryptonets} and SHE~\cite{lou2019she}, and on par with Lola~\cite{brutzkus2019low} and Lee \textit{et. al.}~\cite{lee2022low} per CPU.
+Our \tttfhe results are now even competitive against non-TFHE-based solutions (even though they again miss many of TFHE advantages), being faster than (Fast) CryptoNets~\citep{gilad2016cryptonets} and SHE~\citep{lou2019she}, and on par with Lola~\citep{brutzkus2019low} and~\cite{lee2022low} per CPU.
 We note that SHE and Lee \textit{et. al.} have better accuracy than our model.